UMM-CSci/csci-1301-fall-2021/_problem_sets/pset0.md

 ---

-This is a simple set of exercises to give everyone some practice with the basics of Racket and the DrRacket development environment.
+This is a simple set of exercises to give everyone some practice with the basics of Racket expressions and [the DrRacket development environment](https://racket-lang.org).
+These are crucial building blocks that will form the foundation of everything that will happen in this course, so start early and ask lots of questions.

-Please test all your programs carefully and include all the test cases with your program.
-You must have a `check-expect` test for each expression and at least 3 `check-expect` tests for each function.

 See the Canvas site for examples of solving similar exercises.